openearth/coclico-workbench/README.md

 # coclico-workbench

-CoCliCo workbench prototype repository with tutorials & exploratory tools for Coastal Climate Core Services
+Welcome to the CoCliCo workbench!
+This is a prototype repository containing tutorials and exploratory tools for Coastal Climate Core Services.
+It enables expert users to conduct in-depth analyses using data available in the platform, either online or offline.

 ## Coding online in Google Colab or Binder